Krishan-badgujjar/Demo-repo/README.md

 # Demo-repo
-This is My first repo o gitHub
+This is My first repo on gitHub
 <br>
 Author-krishan(Krishan badgujjar)